flutter/website/src/docs/cookbook/networking/fetch-data.md

   * [`Future`]({{site.api}}/flutter/dart-async/Future-class.html) is
     a core Dart class for working with async operations.
-    It is used to represent a potential value or error that will be available at some time in the future.
+    It is used to represent a potential value or error that is available at some time in the future.
   * The `http.Response` class contains the data received from a successful http call.